modelcontextprotocol/example-remote-server/README.md

 - **Solution**:
   - Check for existing processes: `lsof -i :3232` or `lsof -i :3001`
   - Kill existing processes or change PORT in .env files

-### Understanding the Mock IDP
-- The mock IDP simulates user login for testing
-- In production, this would be replaced by:
-  - Your company's SSO system (LDAP, Active Directory)
-  - Auth0/Okta login page
-  - Google/GitHub OAuth
-- The mock IDP creates random user IDs for testing multi-user scenarios

 ### "Authentication service unavailable" (HTTP 503)
 - **Cause**: Auth server is not running or not reachable